Raised Tie Trusses

-Raised tie trusses are used when the internal ceiling height is required to be higher than the wallplate height.
+These trusses are the solution when the internal ceiling height is required to be higher than that of the wall plate.